RedFurrFox/PSpammer/README.md

 ---

+## Dev Note:

+- _I'll be pausing this project for a while, I'll be updating this tool once I've finshed my personal stuffs. k bye. thanks.

+---

 ## Plans About This Repo On The Near Future:

  - _Adding Threadscrapper For More Efficient Executions Than Threading Itself._